-On the search for another ripple blanket crochet pattern to add to your collection of free patterns?
-Here’s a fun and simple baby blanket that works up quickly and produces stunning results.
-The free baby blanket pattern is just below the next photo!
+On the search for the perfect ripple blanket crochet pattern to add to your collection?
+Here’s a fun and simple double crochet ripple that works up quickly and produces stunning results.
+The free pattern is available below, or you can purchase the ad-free PDF here.

 If you love this ripple, you’re also going to love this chevron blanket pattern.

 Want an add-free version of this pattern?
 It’s available in my Etsy shop.

 - 2 Skeins Vanna’s Choie in Pink or Aquamarine if you’re making this for a boy